 MATT ROONEY – Save Jersey’s Founder & Blogger-in-Chief

 Then a 23-year old law student looking to make a difference in his home state, Matt Rooney launched The Save Jersey Blog in August 2008 without any fanfare, a $0 budget and a homemade Facebook group page.
 He began to write about both trending and under-the-radar topics in New Jersey politics.
-He had recognized a critical need for an independent, pro-taxpayers voice in the New Jersey media.
+He had recognized a critical need for an independent, pro-taxpayer voice in the New Jersey media.

 Matt is a life-long New Jersey resident born at Camden City’s Cooper Hospital in 1984.
 When he’s not fighting for a freer and more prosperous Garden State, Matt is a practicing attorney at the South Jersey-based law firm of DeMichele & DeMichele, P.C. in Haddon Heights, Camden County, focusing on New Jersey family, personal injury, civil litigation and municipal court matters.
 He earned his Juris Doctorate in 2010 from the Rutgers University School of Law – Camden; in 2007, he graduated Summa Cum Laude with a Bachelor of Arts degree and as a member of the Phi Beta Kappa Society from the Catholic University of America in Washington, D.C. where he was an active College Republican leader.